|Homepage:||Click to visit|

 Short-term homestays are available through third-party associations and Ristumeikan’s International Center.
 Students cannot stay with a Japanese family during the duration of the program, however they are encourage to participate when possible.

 This program can be either a University Exchange or a Transfer Credit program.
 University Exchange students will pay OU tuition/fees and insurance to the OU Bursar and housing/meals/living expenses to Ritsumeikan University.
 Transfer Credit students will pay tuition and housing costs to Ritsumeikan University directly.

-Use this Ritsumeikan University Budget Estimate to help you plan for study abroad and compare programs!
+Use this Ritsumeikan University Budget Sheet to help you plan for study abroad and compare programs!

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!